Preparing for Google Kubernetes Engine application protection

 Discovering applications

-1. Optional.
-Configure GKE application backup options.
+1. Configure GKE application backup options.

 Configuring GKE application backup options